metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/docs/tee.NL.md

          together with instructions (in the
          manual page or equivalent) on where
          to get the Standard Version.

       b) accompany the distribution with the
          machine-readable source of the
          Package with your modifications.

-Het gebruik van de optie `--discrete` is tijdrovend.
-Dus je kunt de optie `--separate '\r'` gebruiken met `ansifold` die een enkele regel produceert met CR-karakters in plaats van NL.
+De --discrete optie zal meerdere processen starten, dus het proces zal langer duren om uit te voeren.
+Je kunt dus de optie `--separate '\r'` gebruiken met `ansifold`, die een enkele regel produceert met het karakter CR in plaats van NL.

     greple -Mtee ansifold -rsw40 --prefix '     ' --separate '\r' --